 - As always I show how much I appreciate your Sunday dinners.
 The warm reception on the wonderful volunteers makes me so happy it brings tears to my eye, especially the youngsters.
 It’s great to know that this is a good way to have them participate.
 All meals are great, but today it seemed extra delicious, I guess “it hit the spot”.
 May God bless you all.

-Our Kate’s Kitchen group prepares meals every second Monday morning of the month to be served at Kate’s Kitchen at noon time for people in need.
+Our Kate’s Kitchen groups prepare meals every second Monday and first Thursday mornings of the month to be served at Kate’s Kitchen at noon time for people in need.

 If you’d like to help, please contact the rectory at 532-2850.